IrisBox/gewit-hring/_posts/2023-09-20-Introducing.md

 image: http://gewit-hring.com/images/posts/MS-ADD-03996-000-00245_crop.jpg
 lead_image: http://gewit-hring.com/images/posts/MS-ADD-03996-000-00245_crop.jpg
 alt_text: "A diagram by Isaac Newton demonstrating how a prism works"
-excerpt: "Introducing Gewit-Hring, a blog, a walk, a knowledge circle.
+excerpt: "Introducing Gewit-Hring, a journal, a walk, a knowledge circle.
 I've been awarded an AHRC-RLUK Professional Practice Fellowship for research and academic libraries.
 You can read a bit about my project here, and course there will be lot's more to come soon!"
 author: Andy Corrigan
 audio:
 tags: []
 ---
-Introducing Gewit-Hring, a blog, a walk, a knowledge circle.
+Introducing Gewit-Hring, a journal, a walk, a knowledge circle.

 I'm extremely proud to have recently been awarded an AHRC-RLUK Professional Practice Fellowship for research and academic libraries.
 Today, the RLUK made an [official announcement about this year's Fellows](https://www.rluk.ac.uk/ppfs-fellows-2/), where you can read more about the scheme and meet the Fellows and their projects.